-Applicant, then the certificate may be approved for issuance with notice of issuance sent to the address of record.
+In one use case, the Applicant (e.g. an employee) has been identified previously by an employer using USCIS Form I-9 and is bound to the asserted identity remotely through the use of known attributes or shared secrets.
+If the photo ID is unexpired and confirms the address of record for the Applicant, then the certificate may be approved for issuance with notice of issuance sent to the address of record.
 If the photo ID does not confirm the Applicant's address of record, then the certificate shall be issued in a manner that confirms the address of record.
+For all Level 3 or higher assurance Client Certificates, the identity of the Applicant must be established no earlier than 30 days prior to initial certificate issuance.
+If the photo ID is unexpired and confirms the address of record for the Applicant, then the certificate may be approved for issuance with notice of issuance sent to the address of record.
+If the photo ID does not confirm the Applicant's address of record, then the certificate shall be issued in a manner that confirms the address of record.
 For all Level 3 or higher assurance Client Certificates, the identity of the Applicant must be established no earlier than 90 days prior to initial certificate issuance.
-Level 4 Client Certificates (Medium Hardware) 3 In-person proofing before an RA, Trusted Agent, or an entity certified by a State or National Government that is authorized to confirm identities (provided that the certified entity forwards the information collected from the applicant directly to the RA in a secure manner and that the RA is not relieved of its responsibility to verify the presented data).
+Level 4 Client Certificates (Medium Hardware)5 In-person proofing before an RA, Trusted Agent, or an entity certified by a State or National Government that is authorized to confirm identities (provided that the certified entity forwards the information collected from the applicant directly to the RA in a secure manner and that the RA is not relieved of its responsibility to verify the presented data).
 The Application shall supply (i) one Federal Government-issued Picture I.D., a REAL ID, or two Non-Federal Government I.D.s, one of which must be a photo I.D. and (ii)the contemporaneous collection of at least one biometric (e.g. photograph or fingerprints) to ensure that the Applicant cannot repudiate the application.
 Acceptable forms of Non-Federal Government photo IDs include a driver's license, state- issued photo ID card, passport, national identity card, permanent resident card, trusted traveler card, tribal ID, military ID, or similar photo identification document.
 See USCIS Form I-9.
 The Issuer CA or RA shall examine the credentials and determine whether they are authentic and unexpired.
 For all Level 4 Client Certificates the use of an in-person antecedent is not applicable and the Applicant shall establish his or her identity no more than 90 days prior to initial certificate issuance.
 Issuer CAs and RAs shall issue Level 4 Client Certificates in a manner that confirms the Applicant's address of record.
-Adobe Document Signing Certificates for Individuals In-person appearance before a person performing identity proofing for a Registration Authority or a Trusted Agent per section ICA5(a) of the AATL 2.0 requirements.
+Adobe Document Signing Certificates for Individuals In-person appearance before a person performing identity proofing for a Registration Authority or a Trusted Agent per Section ICA5(a) of the AATL 2.0 requirements.
 This can be performed either physically or digitally per the stated standards.
-RAs must retain sufficient information about the applicant's identity to prove upon DigiCert's request that the Applicant was properly identified.
-Adobe Document Signing Certificates for Organizations In-person appearance (either physically or digitally) before a person performing identity proofing for a Registration Authority or a Trusted Agent; and Evidence of association with, and proofs of entitlement to represent, that organization per methods described for Applicants for a Level 2, 3, or 4 Client Certificate.
 RAs must retain sufficient information about the applicant's identity to prove upon DigiCert's request that the Applicant was properly identified.

-3 Must be issued to cryptographic hardware.
+4 Must be issued to cryptographic hardware.